Gasiro/zmk-batt-led-indicator/README.md

-# LED indicators using an RGB LED
+# LED indicators using single LED

-This is a ZMK module containing a simple widget that utilizes a (typically built-in) RGB LED controlled by three separate GPIOs.
+This is a ZMK module containing a simple widget that utilizes a (typically built-in) LED controlled by a single GPIO.
-It is used to indicate battery level and BLE connection status in a minimalist way.
+It is used to indicate battery level, layer, and BLE connection status in a very minimalist way.

+If you have access to RGB LEDs, addressed by 3 GPIOs (e.g. on Xiao BLE), you're probably better off using [caksoylar's rgb led widget](https://github.com/caksoylar/zmk-rgbled-widget/), which this is based off.

 ## Usage